 - 4 7 l i force tune dual exhaust

 - hypermiling tundra pickup

-- improve gas mileage tundra 5 7l
+- is there anyway to improve gas mileage of a tundra

-- tundra gas mileage improvement
+- how to improve tundra gas mileage

 If you’ve ever worked at an auto-repair shop, you know that the guy that fixes transmissions is always busy.
 He’s got more work than just about anyone in the shop, with maybe the lube tech (the guy that changes oil) being the only exception.
 To us, this is a mystery.
 If you use common sense, follow your manufacturer’s suggested maintenance, and avoid scenarios that cause damage, your transmission should last as long as any part on your truck.
 But, like we said, the transmission guy is always busy…here’s why: